Alvin Aubert

-Alvin Bernard Aubert (March 1930 – January 7, 2014) was a professor of English, poet, playwright, editor, literary critic, and scholar who championed African-American culture and rural life along the southern Mississippi River.
-He grew up in Lutcher, Louisiana, and attended Southern University, the University of Michigan, and the University of Illinois.
-He taught at Southern University, SUNY Fredonia,University of Oregon, and Wayne State University.
-At WSU he was a professor of English, taught creative writing and Afro-American literature, while serving as Interim Chair of the Department of Africana Studies.
-He founded and edited the award winning journal Obsidian, now Obsidian II, for publishing works in English by, and about, writes of African descent worldwide.
+Alvin Bernard Aubert (March 1930 – January 7, 2014) was an American academic, poet, playwright, editor, literary critic, and scholar who championed African-American culture and rural life along the southern Mississippi River.

+Aubert was born and grew up in Lutcher, Louisiana, and attended Southern University, the University of Michigan, and the University of Illinois.
+He taught at Southern University, SUNY Fredonia,University of Oregon, and Wayne State University (WSU).
+At WSU, he was a professor of English, taught creative writing and Afro-American literature, while serving as Interim Chair of the Department of Africana Studies.
+He founded and edited the journal Obsidian, now Obsidian II, for publishing works in English by, and about, writers of African descent worldwide.
 He was a Woodrow Wilson Fellow in literature (1955), and a Bread Loaf Scholar in poetry (1968).
-His poems, articles, and reviews have appeared in literary magazines and anthologies, including regular reviews of Afro-American poetry books in Cornell University's "Epoch" magazine.
-His play, "Home From Harlem," was staged at WSU's Bonstelle Theatre in 1986, and in 1991 he completed his play, "Piney Brown."
+His poems, articles, and reviews appeared in literary magazines and anthologies, including regular reviews of Afro-American poetry books in Cornell University's Epoch magazine.
+In 1986, Aubert's play Home From Harlem was staged at WSU's Bonstelle Theatre, and in 1991 he completed his play Piney Brown.
 He served as an advisory editor to literary magazines and served on grants panels for New York's Creative Artist Public Service Program (CAPS), the National Endowment for the Arts, the Coordinating Council for Literary Magazines (CCLM), the Kentucky Arts Council, and the Detroit City Arts Council.
 He was a member of the College Language Association, the Black Theatre Network, and the Langston Hughes Society.

-He died on January 7, 2014, in Trenton, New Jersey.
+Aubert died on January 7, 2014, in Trenton, New Jersey.
 An extensive collection of his personal correspondence, journals, manuscripts, awards, and publications is housed at the Xavier University of Louisiana, Archives & Special Collections.

+Early years and education

+Aubert was born on March 12, 1930, in Lutcher, Louisiana.
+He attended Southern University in Baton Rouge, graduating with a bachelor's degree in English literature and a minor in French in 1959.
+Blyden Jackson, the chair of the English department, pushed Aubert to think about graduate school and a career in teaching when he was still an undergrad.
+He was awarded a Woodrow Wilson Fellowship to pursue graduate studies at the University of Michigan in Ann Arbor, where the following year he earned a master's degree in English literature.
+Aubert's work often reflected on his childhood and where he was from.